mtimkovich/cryptomoji/README.md

     passphrase  passphrase to use (must be emojis)
 ```

-*Highly* recommend using quotes around your emoji sentences.
-As you might expect, the command line doesn't handle emojis great.
+I highly recommend using quotes around your emoji sentences because as you might expect, the command line doesn't handle emojis very well.

 ## Implementation